SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    -> f(x as Any)
    <- Function for Any

+Bridging lets you use an expression of a Swift Standard Library type such as ``String`` as its corresponding Foundation type such as ``NSString`` without needing to create a new instance.
+For more information on bridging, see `Working with Cocoa Data Types <//apple_ref/doc/uid/TP40014216-CH6>`_ in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.

 The ``as?`` operator
 performs a conditional cast of the *expression* to the specified *type*.